digideskio/SimplePick/README.md

 ## Screenshots
-![Screenshot](http://i.cubeupload.com/bULpW9.png "A screenshot of SimplePick") Screenshot of SimplePick in French open in the Bookmarks tab.
+![Screenshot](http://i.cubeupload.com/bULpW9.png "A screenshot of SimplePick") SimplePick in French open in the Bookmarks tab.

 ![Screenshot](http://i.cubeupload.com/KiBz5k.png "SimplePick opened in the Settings tab in French") SimplePick opened in the Settings tab in French.